chcorbi/chcorbi.github.io/_posts/2020-11-24-dirichlet_icml.md

 > Training details
 > * on CIFAR-100, KLNet training without weight decay, then add it on second cloning phase (optionally disabling data augmentation)
+> * same for ConfidNet on CIFAR-10 without data augmentation when cloning